HIP Power Account

 - Earning Less than FPL: If you are in HIP Plus, have an income that is less than the federal poverty level and stop making your monthly PAC, you will be moved to HIP Basic.
 HIP Basic does not include vision, dental or chiropractic services.
 You will also have to make copays for most health services you get.

-- Earning More than FPL: If you are a HIP Plus member with income that is more than the federal poverty level and stop making your monthly PAC, you will be locked out of HIP for six months.
+- Earning More than FPL: If you are a HIP Plus member with income that is more than the federal poverty level and stop making your monthly PAC, you will lose your coverage.

 HIP State Plan Plus Members